 Albany, NY 12220-0895

-Can I have different addresses on my driver license and my vehicle registration?
+You can have different addresses on your license and registrations

-Yes.
 The DMV sends documents and important notices to customers by mail.
-The DMV recommends that you use the same address on all of your applications, documents, and transactions.
+We recommend that you use the same address on all of your applications, documents, and transactions.

 - 1. You must report your address change to both the DMV and the USPS.